 Rapid Reviews must be conducted whenever Bristol City Council submits a Child Safeguarding Serious Incident Notification.
 However, other multi-agency safeguarding partners should also inform the KBSP of cases where it is considered that a Rapid Review should be conducted.

-Inform the KBSP of a Child Safeguarding Serious Incident or request a Rapid Review, complete this CSPR referral form and email to KBSP@bristol.gov.uk.
+To inform the KBSP of a Child Safeguarding Serious Incident or request a Rapid Review, complete this CSPR referral form and email to KBSP@bristol.gov.uk.
 Before submitting the referral please discuss with your agency representative on the CSPR sub-group or your agency Keeping Children Safe Delivery Group member.
 If you do not have a representative please discuss with the Safeguarding lead in your organisation.

 Following the Rapid Review, a recommendation for a local or national Child Safeguarding Practice Review will be made to the National Child Safeguarding Practice Review Panel.